paulowe/gcp/vpc-objects.md

   - IP ranges cannot overlap between subnets of the same network

 **Note :** You can convert an Auto Mode network -> Custom network, but not the other way around

+VMs in the same network **can communicate with each other using Internal IPs** (Regardless of whether they ar ein separate regions)

+VMs in separate networks **cannot communicate with each other using Internal Ips** (Regardless of whether they are in the same region)